cookpad/garage/README.md

 Rails framework to add RESTful hypermedia API to your application.

+## Gem name changed!
+We renamed gem name `the_garage` from version 2.0.0.
+Please update your Gemfile.

 ## What Is It?

 Garage provides a simple, Hypermedia friendly RESTful API to your Rails application using its native RESTful routes.
 Garage provides a descriptive way to serve your ActiveRecord models, as well as plain old Ruby objects as JSON-based resources.